 Four Weddings and a Funeral

-We’re sure a lot of our readers have already seen this irresistible comedy, but I bet that some of you will choose to rewatch it in its original form.
-There’s nothing better than British humor for some free time!
+We’re sure a lot of our readers have already seen this irresistible comedy, but I bet that some of you will choose to rewatch it in its original form if you previously watched it dubbed.
+There’s nothing better than British humor in your free time!

-Our interest with this movie is its parody on the magnificent British accent of Hugh Grant.
-Four Weddings and Funeral isn’t that difficult of a movie, and you should be able to follow it without much of a problem.
-Its themes make it perfect for studying vocabulary related to humor, marriage and daily life.
+Our interest in this movie is its parody of the magnificent British accent of Hugh Grant.
+Four Weddings and Funeral isn’t that difficult of a movie, and you should be able to follow it without much of a problem, even if you don’t understand 100% of the dialogue.
+Its themes make it perfect for studying vocabulary related to humor, marriage, and daily life.

 Children of Men

-[Children of Men – Great Britain/USA – 2006 – Directed by Alfonso Cuaron – Science fiction- Watch the official trailer]
+[2006 – Directed by Alfonso Cuaron – Science Fiction – Watch the official trailer]

 London, 2027.
 For reasons unknown, humans have been incapable of having children for the past 20 years.
 An ancient history professor, Clive Owen, must escort a miraculously pregnant woman in order to take her to a group of scientists with the hopes of saving humanity’s future.